worldbank/dime-standards/dime-research-standards/pillar-4-data-security/data-security-resources/veracrypt-guidelines.md

 That would take too much time and computational power and DropBox would slow down your computer.
-Instead it first looks at the time each file was last edited, and check if there are more recent files than the last synced file.
+Instead it first looks at the time each file was last edited, and checks if there are more recent files than the last synced file.
 If DropBox notis that the last edit time is updated, then it checks which bytes have been updated and sync those bytes.
 However, DropBox cannot see the content of your encrypted folder,